needle-mirror/com.unity.cloud.gltfast/Documentation~/ImportRuntime.md

 You can load a glTF&trade; asset from an URL or a file path.

+> [!NOTE]
-> Note: glTFs are loaded via [UnityWebRequests](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).
-File paths have to be prefixed with `file://` in the Unity Editor and on certain platforms (e.g. iOS).
+> By default glTFs are loaded via [UnityWebRequests](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).
+File paths thus have to be prefixed with `file://` in the Unity Editor and on certain platforms (e.g. iOS).

 ## Runtime Loading via Component